CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 8. Select  **＋ Add Directory**  and read the information about folders before creating a new directory named  **products**.

-9. In storage explorer, verify that the current view shows the contents of the  **products**  folder you just created - observe that the "breadcrumbs" at the top of the page reflect the path  **Blob containers > data > products**.
+9. In Storage Explorer, verify that the current view shows the contents of the  **products**  folder you just created - observe that the "breadcrumbs" at the top of the page reflect the path  **Blob containers > data > products**.

 10. In the breadcrumbs, select **data** to switch to the **data** container, and note that it does <u>not</u> contain a folder named **products**.